ankaAR/bestiario5e/_creatures/elder-brain.md

 ### Acciones

-***Tentáculos.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 30 pies, un objetivo.
+***Tentáculos.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 30 pies (9 mts), un objetivo.
 Impacto: 20 (4d8+2) puntos de daño contundente.
 If the target is a Huge or smaller creature, it is grappled (escape DC 15) and takes 9 (1d8+5) psychic damage at the start of each of its turns until the grapple ends.
 The elder brain can have up to four targets grappled at a time.

 ***Mind Blast (Recarga 5-6).*** The elder brain magically emits psychic energy.
 Creatures of the elder brain's choice within 60 feet of it must succeed on a DC 18 Intelligence saving throw or take 32 (5d10+5) psychic damage and be stunned for 1 minute.
 A target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.